Frequently Asked Questions

 Laser devices that expose patients to UV light are routinely used as diagnostic, therapeutic, or cosmetic tools.
 Wavelength and amount of energy utilized by the device are important to know in order to assess the risk to Light Adjustable Lens patients who have not yet received their complete lock-in treatments.
 While the Light Adjustable Lens is safe to undergo nearly all ophthalmic testing and procedures before lock-in is complete without the risk of incidental UV exposure, please consult with your RxSight Clinical Affairs Training Specialist should you require additional information for your assessment.

 Their vision may be blurry immediately after each treatment due to the coupling gel used with the contact lens during application of the light treatment, but this should resolve quickly.
-Additionally, their eye will be dilated for the treatment, which may cause blurred vision and increase light sensitivity—the tinted UV-blocking glasses may be more comfortable during this time.
+Additionally, their eye will be dilated for the treatment, which may cause blurred vision and increase light sensitivity—the tinted RxSight UV-protective glasses may be more comfortable during this time.
 It may take approximately 24 hours after each light treatment for the patient to notice an improvement in their vision.
 The light from the LDD may also cause a temporary pink or red tinge to their vision that is especially noticeable on things that normally look white.
 For more information, please see the RxSight Patient Information Brochure, which is available in our resource library.

 LAL patients saw nearly as well without glasses (UCDVA) as control patients did with glasses (BCDVA).